darkfall/cocos2dx-extensions/readme.md

 in your AppController.mm manually

+Also if you are using ARC on iOS 5.x, you need to add -fno-objc-arc option to CCGestureRecognizer.mm in your build phases.

 ###CCMenuItemProgressTimer

 	* CCMenuItemProgressTimer: CCMenuItem with a progress timer mask.
 Useful for skill button with cooldown etc.